Mixed Dimer Configuration Model in Type D Cluster Algebras

 \begin{thm} {\cite[Theorem 4.2]{tran}} Fix $\underline{d} \in \Phi_+$, $\underline{e} \in \zz^n$.
 For the cluster algebra defined by the initial quiver $Q$ (acyclic of type $D_n$), the coefficient of the monomial $u_0^{e_0} \cdots u_{n-1}^{e_{n-1}}$ in the $F$-polynomial associated to $\underline{d}$ is nonzero if and only if all of the following conditions, which we refer to as {\bf Tran's conditions} in the sequel, are satisfied:

-\begin{enumerate} \item $0 \leq \underline{e} \leq \underline{d}$ \item all arrows in $Q$ are acceptable \item $\nu(C) \leq 1$ for all connected components $C$ of $S$, where $S$ is the induced subgraph as defined above. \end{enumerate} The coefficient of $u_{0}^{e_0} \cdots u_{n-1}^{e_{n-1}}$ is $2^c$, where $c$ is the number of connected components $C$ such that $\nu(C) = 0$. \end{thm} \begin{rmk} Tran’s proof of Theorem 4.1.1 in the case of type $D_n$, see \cite[Theorem 4.7]{tran}, involves the Quiver Grassmanian, $Gr_{\underline{e}}(M)$, which is the variety of all subrepresentations of a quiver representation $M$ of dimension $\underline{e}$ which is a closed subvariety of the product of Grassmannians.
+\begin{enumerate} \item $0 \leq \underline{e} \leq \underline{d}$ \item all arrows in $Q$ are acceptable \item $\nu(C) \leq 1$ for all connected components $C$ of $S$, where $S$ is the induced subgraph as defined above. \end{enumerate} The coefficient of $u_{0}^{e_0} \cdots u_{n-1}^{e_{n-1}}$ is $2^c$, where $c$ is the number of connected components $C$ such that $\nu(C) = 0$. \end{thm} \begin{rmk} Although \cite{tran} proves Theorem \ref{thm:Tran} in more generality, i.e. for other Dynkin types, we focus on her proof in case of Type $D_n$ quivers.
+For this, she utilizes \cite[Theorem 4.7]{tran}, whose proof involves the Quiver Grassmanian, denoted $Gr_{\underline{e}}(M)$, which is the variety of all subrepresentations of a quiver representation $M$ of dimension $\underline{e}$.
+It is a closed subvariety of a product of Grassmannians.
 Her proof involves computing the $F$-polynomial by calculating Euler-Poincar\'e characteristics for multiple quiver Grassmannians ranging over various vectors $\underline{e}$, relying on \cite{DWZ2} for the correspondence between these two objects.
 To compute the Euler-Poincar\'e characteristic of $Gr_{\underline{e}}(M)$, Tran shows that conditions (1), (2), and (3) exactly give subrepresentations of dimension $\underline{e}$ for which the corresponding Euler-Poincare characteristic is nonzero.
-This provides the computation of the support of the F-polynomial. \end{rmk}
+This provides the computation of the support of the $F$-polynomial. \end{rmk}

 \end{subsection} \begin{subsection}{Bijection of Models}

 \begin{subsubsection}{Monomials} \begin{thm} Let $Q$ be an acyclic quiver of type $D_n$ and let $\underline{d} \in \Phi_+$.
 There is a bijection between